Saturday, 5 August 2023

 Approaching Volos

 Early this morning we docked in Volos, one of the biggest port cities in Greece.
 It is located at the foot of Mount Pelion which, according to mythology, was a place of ‘celebration’ for gods and heroes, and the home of the centaurs.
 In Greek mythology, Chiron was held to be the wisest and most just of the centaurs, a great healer, astrologer, teacher and tutor.
-This is the land of myth of Achilles, Jason and the argonauts who set out in search of the Golden Fleece.
+This is the land of myth of Achilles and Jason and the Argonauts who set out in search of the Golden Fleece.
 Greek mythology is mighty.
 But back on track ……. we were heading for the famous Meteora and its monasteries suspended between sky and earth.
-That region is a very popular tourist destination and our excursion was going to be about 8 hours.
-So we breakfasted early ready to disembark and board a coach which would take us NW through the agricultural plains of Thessaly to reach Kalambaka, a small town nestled at the foot of the Meteora rocks.
+That region is a very popular tourist destination and our excursion was going to be about eight hours.
+So we breakfasted early ready to disembark and board a coach which would take us northwest through the agricultural plains of Thessaly to reach Kalambaka, a small town nestled at the foot of the Meteora rocks.

 Along the road we passed many tiny shrines-chapels commemorating a loved one